Blog

 University of Washington Foster School of Business

 Applicants to the University of Washington (UW) Foster School of Business must provide two average-length essays but have the option of submitting two more, allowing candidates to cover more of what they feel are the most compelling parts of their candidacy.
 The school’s first required essay focuses on applicants’ desire to attend business school with respect to their career plans and professional needs, and the second tasks candidates with sharing their personal definition of resilience and examples of times when they have exhibited it themselves.
 The first optional essay provides a rather open-ended opportunity to discuss anything significant, whether positive or problematic, while the second optional essay deals exclusively with the weighty issue of encouraging and supporting diversity, inclusion, and equity.
-Read on for our full analysis of UW Foster’s 2023–2024 application essay questions.
+Read on for our full analysis of UW Foster’s 2024–2025 application essay questions.

-University of Washington Foster School of Business Essay Analysis, 2023–2024
+University of Washington Foster School of Business Essay Analysis, 2024–2025

-Essay 1: Post-MBA Plans (750 words maximum) – Tell us your ideas about what lies ahead for you in your career.
+Essay 1: Post-MBA Plans (750 words maximum) – Tell us your ideas about what lies ahead in your career.
 What are the gaps or deficiencies currently preventing you from pursuing these potential career paths?
 How do you plan to use your time in the Foster MBA program to fill these gaps and advance your career?

-The overall essay the school is essentially requesting here covers many of the primary topics covered in a traditional personal statement—what your goals are, why you need an MBA to attain them, and why you need the degree from the school you are applying to—though the wording is obviously different in Foster’s prompt.
+The overall essay the school is essentially requesting here covers many of the primary topics included in a traditional personal statement—what your goals are, why you need an MBA to attain them, and why you need the degree from the school you are applying to—though the wording is obviously different in Foster’s prompt.
 To access our extensive guidance on how to craft such an essay, download a free copy of the mbaMission Personal Statement Guide, which explains ways of approaching these subjects effectively and offers several illustrative sample essays.

-Essay 2: Personal Resilience Essay (500 words maximum) – Resilience is one of the most important values of a successful Foster student.
+Essay 2: Personal Resilience (500 words maximum) – Resilience is one of the most important values of a successful Foster student.
 Tell us about what resilience means to you and share some of the ways that you have demonstrated resilience in overcoming personal or professional challenges.
 How do you anticipate showing resilience during your time as an MBA candidate?

 With this prompt, the admissions committee wants to know how you act, react, and think when things do not go according to plan and you are required to reassess, pivot, and persevere.
 Foster clearly knows that many of life’s greatest successes require one to “try, try again,” as the expression goes, and that this attitude is necessary to gain and accomplish the most, not just in business school but also in the world after graduation.
 This essay is your opportunity to reassure the admissions committee that you possess the powerful combination of flexibility, tenacity, and drive that will position you to realize your goals.